kubernetes/enhancements/keps/sig-network/6116-endpointselector/README.md

   - Metric name: `endpoint_slice_controller_syncs`
   - Aggregation method: Counter, partitioned by reconciliation result.
   - Component exposing the metric: `kube-controller-manager`
-  - Detail: A relative increase in `result="error"` indicates failed EndpointSlice reconciliation for explicitly created EndpointSelectors.
+  - Detail: A relative increase in `result="error"` will indicate failed EndpointSlice reconciliation for explicitly created EndpointSelectors.

 ###### Are there any missing metrics that would be useful to have to improve observability of this feature?